-As a society in whole, we have gotten so used to buying products in stores that we may not even realize that many of the products we buy can be made for a lot less than we are paying for them.
+In society as a whole, we have gotten so used to buying products in stores that we may not even realize that many of the products we buy can be made for a lot less than we are paying for them.
 This often happens because we think that products we can make ourselves will take too much time, skill, or they will not be as effective.
 The truth is, DIY stuff is just as effective, if not more than store-bought products, and the time spent is really not that long.
 As for skill, the first time you make something, it’s awesome, and the more you make it, you just keep getting better and better.

 8 things you buy that you can easily make for less…

-This one is something that takes hardly any time to make and often, you will find that the products you can make are not only more effective, but drastically cheaper and take less than 10 minutes to put together.
-The supplies are also natural in most cases and safe to use around pets and children.
+This one is something that takes hardly any time to make and often, you will find that the homemade natural cleaning products you can make are not only more effective, but drastically cheaper and take less than 10 minutes to put together.
+The supplies are natural in most cases and safe to use around pets and children.
 For example, I use Dr. Bronner’s castile soap to make my own foaming hand soap.
 I use Lemon essential oils to make a cleaning spray.
 You can make your own candles, dishwasher tabs, anything you want!

 Bread and Other Baked Goods